-The Council is committed to promoting equality and valuing diversity and Panels are expected to conduct fitness to practice proceedings in a fair and non-discriminatory manner.
+The Council is committed to promoting equality and valuing diversity and, in line with that commitment, expects Panels to conduct fitness to practice proceedings in a fair and non-discriminatory manner.

-As the primary purpose of fitness to practise proceedings is to identify and secure a proportionate measure of public protection rather than to punish, a key factor in many cases will be the extent to which a health professional recognises his or her failings and is willing to address them.
+The primary purpose of fitness to practise proceedings is to identify and secure a proportionate measure of public protection rather than to punish.
+A key factor in many cases will be the extent to which a health professional recognises his or her failings and is willing to address them.